urilivshits/pageinference/README.md

 A JavaScript library for scraping and inferring content from web pages, with specialized support for LinkedIn job pages.

+## Project Versions

+This project contains two versions:

+1. **Original Browser Extension**: The original Chrome extension for page inference.
+2. **Refactored Module Version**: A restructured version with improved modularity and comprehensive tests.

+See [REFACTORED_VERSION_INSTALLATION.md](REFACTORED_VERSION_INSTALLATION.md) for instructions on installing the refactored version.

 ## Features

 - Generic web page scraping to extract structured content